basnijholt/glove80/README.md

 # TailorKey Layout Sources

-This repository captures the released TailorKey ZMK layouts for the Glove80 keyboard and provides tooling to regenerate the published JSON files from a single source of truth.
+TailorKey is a zero-code Glove80 layout created by [@moosy](https://sites.google.com/view/keyboards/glove80_tailorkey) and inspired by Sunaku’s Glorious Engrammer.
+This repository captures the published TailorKey variants and provides tooling to regenerate the release JSON files deterministically from a single source of truth.

 ## Goals